Secret ingredients to quality software

 4. Do you know how to view changes made to a SharePoint page?

-If you find a mistake or typo you should look and see who is the culprit before fixing it.
-This way you can inform the person what was done.
+If you find a mistake on a SharePoint page, you should find who made the change before you fix it.
+That way you can inform the person of their mistake.

 Snipaste 2018 10 08 13 21 05